MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-1-extensions.md

 ---
-description: Defines one or more extensibility points for the app (Windows 10).
+description: Defines one or more extensibility points for the app (Windows 10) by detailing the element hierarchy and syntax.
 Search.Product: eADQiWindows 10XVcnh
 title: Extensions (in Application) (Windows 10) ms.assetid: 267051e3-b09c-467c-b5bd-4575cc31cb36